etcadinfinitum/trapped/_posts/2020-05-25-alpha-playtest-prototype.md

 * Lizzy: Health depletion mechanics for players which become too far separated from each other; completion planned for 5/31.

 ## Upcoming Features & Backlogged Items
+Collision layering and matrix modification for collisions between traps, enemies, and the players.
+Arrow guides that point to other players in the maze.

 ##### Networking